 If you have any questions about our updated cleaning process, or would like to schedule work to be completed please contact us at (713) 645-4611.
 Thank you for your continued support as we do our part to ensure the safety of our employees and the Houston community.

 In a letter dated 3/21/2020, NADCA president, Mark Zarzeczny, along with three other industry leaders, implored federal and state and local officials to recognize HVAC and duct cleaning as essential work to be performed during this time of crisis.
 In the letter, they confirm: “[NADCA] members routinely provide service to maintain continuity of operations of the federal critical infrastructure sectors, as outlined through CISA.

-In a separate letter, also intended for local and state government, the NADCA president offered the following excerpts from the ASHRAE Position Document on Airborne Infectious Diseases, with key sections noted in bold for consideration:
+In a separate letter, also intended for local and state government, the NADCA president offered the following excerpts from the ASHRAE Position Document on Airborne Infectious Diseases:

 Based on these statements and supporting information, Power Vac America, Inc. will fall under the Cybersecurity & Infrastructure Security Agency (CISA) guidelines for support of the Essential Critical Infrastructure Workforce.
 Per CISA, these qualifications include work to be done in the following sectors: